AfESG/AED-Platform/README.md

 ## Docker Development Environment Setup

 - Install [Docker](https://www.docker.com/) and Docker Compose
+- Create the `.env` file per instructions in the "Development Environment Setup" below
 - Spin up the containerized environment
   - `docker-compose up -d`
   - *NOTE: if you have issues you can always `docker-compose down && docker-compose up -d`